-A new rail link that makes travel easier, supports jobs and homes, and helps West London grow.
+The WLO is a proposed new rail link that would make travel easier, support jobs and homes, and help West London grow.
 By making more efficient use of existing freight lines, WLO can deliver a cost-effective, sustainable link that connects people to opportunities like never before.
-Faster journeys, cleaner travel, and stronger communities: this is the line that unlocks it all.

 The WLO is supported by the Mayor of London and the map detailing the scheme from the Mayor’s Transport Strategy can be downloaded from the link below.

-WLO will cut travel times by up to 42 minutes, link 4+ boroughs, and connect nearly half a million people to HS2.
-That means easier access to jobs, schools, and leisure… especially for areas that need it most.
+The WLO will cut travel times by up to 42 minutes, link 4+ boroughs, and connect nearly half a million people to HS2.
+That means easier access to jobs, schools, and leisure… especially for deprived areas that need it most.

 £474m wider economic benefits